Imperial (automobile): 1970 (Series FY-L, M)

 The 1970 models differed only in minor ways.
-The grill pattern changed to a larger egg-crate design; the front cornering lamps were rectangular instead of the "shark gill" pattern of 1969 models.
+The grille pattern changed to a larger egg-crate design; the front cornering lamps were rectangular instead of the "shark gill" pattern of 1969 models.
 A wide chrome strip was added at the rocker panels, vinyl side trim was made optional, and (for this year only) the fender skirts were gone.
 It was the final year for the Crown series and this was the first year the LeBaron out sold the Crown.
 Imperial had only two models and styles of Imperial for 1970.
 A LeBaron hardtop sedan and coupe and the Crown hardtop coupe and sedan.
 Production totaled 11,816 for the 1970 Imperial models.

 1971 (Series GY-M)

 For 1971, the Imperial Eagle at the front of the hood was gone, replaced by the word IMPERIAL; the decklid badge said, for the first time, "IMPERIAL by Chrysler" and the only model offered was the LeBaron.
 The 1971 Imperial is notable for being the first production car in America with a 4-wheel Anti-lock braking system (ABS) from Bendix, a rarely selected option at that time.
 A total of 11,569 1971 Imperials were produced with a retail price of US$6,276 for the sedan.

 Although the vinyl top was standard, for a short time a unique paisley-patterned vinyl top in a burgundy color was available as an option on burgundy-painted cars.
 It has been rumored that this top had actually been overprinted on waste "Mod Top" patterned vinyl, which had been available on some 1969 and 1970 model year Dodge and Plymouth cars, but according to Jeffrey Godshall, a Chrysler designer and frequent contributor to the magazine Collectible Automobile, this was not the case.
 With exposure to the elements, the burgundy overprint faded, and the pattern began to show through in a purple "paisley" pattern.
-Chrysler replaced many affected tops with either white or black standard vinyl, but some survive.
+Chrysler replaced affected tops with either white or black standard vinyl, but some survive.